 Violation of Victim Service Standards, Contractual Stipulations and/or Certified Assurances

-All clients, employees, or consumers of a CVAD subrecipient may file a complaint regarding a potential violation of a victim service program’s service standards, contractual stipulation and/or certified assurances by completing the Service Standards Complaint form and sending it to:
+All clients, employees, or consumers of an Iowa Attorney General's subrecipient may file a complaint regarding a potential violation of a victim service program’s service standards, contractual stipulation and/or certified assurances by completing the Service Standards Complaint form and sending it to:

 Office of the Attorney General of Iowa